 Ventana Research recently released the results of our Next-Generation Business Planning benchmark research.
 Business planning encompasses all of the forward-looking activities in which companies routinely engage.
 The research examined 11 of the most common types of enterprise planning: capital, demand, marketing, project, sales and operations, strategic, supply chain and workforce planning, as well as sales forecasting and corporate and IT budgeting.
 We also aggregated the results to draw general conclusions.

-Topics: Big Data, Planning, Predictive Analytics, Sales, Social Media, forecasting, Marketing, Operational Performance Management (OPM), Reporting, Budgeting, Controller, sales forecast, strategic, workforce, Business Analytics, Cloud Computing, In-memory, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Workforce Performance Management (WPM), capital spending, demand, Financial Performance Management, financial reporting, FPM, Integrated Business Planning, S&OP, spreadsheet
+Topics: Big Data, Planning, Predictive Analytics, Sales, Social Media, Human Capital Management, Marketing, Office of Finance, Operational Performance Management (OPM), Reporting, Budgeting, Controller, Business Analytics, Cloud Computing, In-memory, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Workforce Performance Management (WPM), capital spending, demand management, Financial Performance Management, financial reporting, FPM, Integrated Business Planning, S&OP

 When it comes to making a business case for software investments, many people fail to recognize that the case itself is just one part of what amounts to an internal sales and marketing effort that they must perform well to be successful.
 Focusing only on the numbers and assumptions in a spreadsheet is not enough.
 Making a successful business case requires an understanding of the audience’s perspective and motivations.
 Since the individuals who will review the business case may not be sufficiently aware of the issues that are behind it and their seriousness, it may be necessary to begin an awareness-building program before presenting the business case.
 And because the benefits of software investments can be difficult to quantify, executive sponsors are useful in achieving acceptance of these calculations.
 Unfortunately, many business cases founder because proponents do not realize the importance of taking a sales and marketing approach.